Nutmeg: Nutrition, Benefits, Uses, & Dosage

 by John Staughton (BASc, BFA) last updated - Medically reviewed by Vanessa Voltolina (MS, RD)

 Nutmeg is a spice that might help to relieve pain, regulate digestion, improve sleep, and boost brain health.
 It can also help relieve stress and lower LDL(bad) cholesterol levels.
-It extends its ability to possibly provide hepatic protection, relieve depression, regulate blood pressure levels, and alleviate oral conditions.
+It extends its ability to possibly provide hepatic protection, regulate blood pressure levels, and alleviate oral conditions.

 What is Nutmeg?